-Students intending to go to Law School should plan their academic program at Meredith to emphasize writing, speaking, understanding of human institutions and values in connection with law, and analytical reasoning.
-Law Schools do not prescribe a specific program or major but insist on a broad background in the liberal arts with an emphasis on courses which will help students develop the skills listed.
+Students intending to go to law school should plan their academic program at Meredith to emphasize writing, speaking, understanding of human institutions and values in connection with law, and analytical reasoning.
+Law schools do not prescribe a specific program or major but insist on a broad background in the liberal arts with an emphasis on courses which will help students develop the skills listed.
 Because entrance requirements differ among law schools, prospective law students should obtain information from the law schools they expect to apply to as early as possible.
 Students should be aware that successful completion of the Law School Admission Test (LSAT) is a requirement for admission to most law schools.
-Professor in Political Science Whitney Manzo is the coordinator for pre-law advising.
+Assistant Professor in Political Science Whitney Manzo is the coordinator for pre-law advising.
 Students should contact Dr. Manzo for additional information on pre-law.

-Engineering Dual Degree Program
+Dual Degree Engineering Program

-The Engineering Dual Degree Program is an agreement between Meredith College and North Carolina State University whereby students enrolled in the Dual Degree Engineering Program simultaneously complete the academic requirements of both institutions.
+The Dual Degree Engineering Program is an agreement between Meredith College and North Carolina State University whereby students enrolled in the Dual Degree Engineering Program simultaneously complete the academic requirements of both institutions.
 Through carefully coordinated scheduling, the program is designed to allow academically qualified students to graduate in 5 years.
 Students successfully completing the admission, transfer and academic requirements of both institutions, will be awarded a Bachelor of Arts degree from Meredith College in a discipline (see the table below) and a Bachelor of Science degree from NCSU in one of the available corresponding engineering specialties.

-To graduate from both schools in five years, students must request to participate in the Dual Degree Engineering Program upon their acceptance to Meredith College and must select their majors by the end of their first semester at Meredith College.
-Students must maintain a GPA of 3.0 or better while at Meredith to continue enrollment in the program.
-Admission to NCSU College of Engineering is dependent on GPA and the successful completion of a set of required courses.
+Students must request to participate in the Dual Degree Engineering Program upon their acceptance to Meredith College and must select their majors by the end of their first semester at Meredith College.
+Students must maintain a GPA of 3.25 or better for their first two semesters and a minimum of 3.0 thereafter at both institutions and meet other requirements to continue enrollment in the program and be considered for admission to the College of Engineering.
+Admission to the NCSU College of Engineering is dependent on GPA, grades in required courses (English, Mathematics, Chemistry, Physics, and E101 and E115 at NCSU) and the successful completion of a set of required courses.
 Students should contact Dr. Elizabeth Wolfinger for additional information on this program.

-Bachelor of Arts Bachelor of Science Meredith College North Carolina State University Chemistry Biomedical Engineering Chemical Engineering or Environmental Engineering Mathematics Biomedical Engineering Civil Engineering, Computer Engineering, Electrical Engineer- ing, Industrial Engineering, or Mechanical Engineering
+Bachelor of Arts Bachelor of Science Meredith College North Carolina State University Chemistry Chemical Engineering or Environmental Engineering Mathematics Civil Engineering, Computer Engineering, Electrical Engineering, Industrial Engineering, or Mechanical Engineering